 School bond debt will continue to decrease over the course of the next few years as debt comes due and no new debt is scheduled to be taken on.
-School debt payments decrease \$2.5 million (73.5%) in the FY24 Revised Budget from FY23 Amended Budget.
-The FY24 Revised Budget building debt payments increase \$3.1 million (41.3%) from the FY23 Amended Budget.
+School debt payments decrease \$2.5 million (73.5%) in FY24 from FY23.
+The FY24 Adopted Budget building debt payments increase \$3.1 million (44.0%) from the FY24 Approved Budget.
 New debt payments for the Airport Terminal bonds issued in FY20 will be paid by the Airport as an eligible CARES Act expenditure in FY23 and FY24.